jxmked/NoScript/README.md

 This repository shows when JavaScript is not available.

 ### Issue
-    Some design like shadow does not show due to browser config
+    Some design like shadow does not appear due to browser config